Kadisha Valley: History

-The Qadisha Valley's many natural caves have been used as shelters and for burials back as far as the Palaeolithic period.
-The Aassi Hauqqa (cave) in particular, near Hawqa, has yielded archaeological items indicating Palaeolithic, Roman, and medieval periods of use.
-Since the early centuries of Christianity the Holy Valley has served as a refuge for those in search of solitude.
-Historians believe that the Kadisha Valley has had monastic communities continuously since the earliest years of Christianity.
-It was also at times a destination for Muslim mystics, or Sufis, who also visited it for meditation and solitude.
+Qadisha Valley's natural caves have been used as shelters and for burials since the Palaeolithic period.
+The Aassi Hauqqa (cave) in particular, near Hawqa, has yielded archaeological items indicating use in the Palaeolithic, Roman, and medieval periods.
+Since the early days of Christianity the valley has served as a refuge for those in search of solitude.
+The Maronite monks established their new center at Qannubin, in the heart of the Qadisha, and monasteries quickly spread over the surrounding hills.
+Early Maronite settlement in the valley combined both community and eremitic life.